 After of her mother’s murder, Thandisha is placed in the care of a maternal grandmother so absorbed in her own grief, she is incapable of providing an environment for Thandisha to heal.
 Thandisha finds solace in the arms of Andreas, her first love.
 Her life spirals out of control after an unwanted pregnancy leads to a drug addiction.
 In order to heal, she is forced to journey 360 Degrees to the day her father killed her mother.
 The multi-dimensional characters in 360 Degrees will stay in your heart long after you turn the last page.
-Read Sample chapters of "Center Drive" here.
+Read Sample chapters of "360 Degrees" here.

 When you want it all and will do anything to get it…